wbcchsyn/python-thread_utils/docs/README.rst

     The decorated callable returns a Future object immediately; it monitors invoked callable progress and stores the result.
-The foreground thread can access to the result of invoked callable through the future object like as follows.
+The foreground thread can retrieve the result of invoked callable through the future object like as follows.
     ::

        import thread_utils
        import time

-       @thread_utils.async(daemon=True)
+       @thread_utils.actor(daemon=True)
        def add(m, n):
            time.sleep(m)
            return m + n